victor-bartho/gsheets-biopsy/README.md

 - The entry point for the script.
 - Coordinates the overall workflow by invoking functions from other modules.
 - Handles user inputs and triggers the processing of PDFs.
-- Generates a log `.txt`and a `txt` list with the file names that need manual review in case of problems
+- Generates a log `.txt`and a `.txt` list with the file names that need manual review in case of problems
 - Renames every sucessfully appended PDF file as the biopsy order number.
 This helps the team workflow, since they need to upload the biopsy in a Drive folder renamed as the biopsy order number.
 I plan to automate this as well in the future.

 ### 2. **pdf_reader_module.py**